 (b) otherwise, when it is served on the person to whom the original order was addressed.

-[Section 103 amended by No. 5 of 2008 s.
+[Section 103 amended: No. 5 of 2008 s.
 13.]

 104. Directions, court may give

 (1) Any of the following persons may apply to a court for directions in respect of a matter arising under or in connection with the operation or carrying out of an order issued under this Act —